lowrycito/handbook/pages/study-manual-general-handbook-24.md

 Men and women ages 26 and older may be called as senior service missionaries.

-In addition, young men ages 18–25 and young women ages 19–25 may serve in the senior service missionary program if they live where service missions for young missionaries are not available.
-They may also serve if they are married or have already served as a young teaching or service missionary.
+In addition, young men ages 18–25 and young women ages 19–25 may serve in the same capacity as senior service missionaries if they live where service missions for young missionaries are not available.
+They may also serve if they are married or have already served as young teaching or service missionaries.

 Senior service missionaries are called by the stake president.
 They serve under his direction.
 The amount of time they serve each week depends on their capacity, service opportunities in their area, and direction from the Area Presidency.

-Senior service missionaries are given assignments by their stake president.
+Senior service missionaries’ assignments are approved by the stake president.
 He counsels with the missionary and others and prayerfully seeks revelation about each assignment.
 He may review SeniorMissionary.ChurchofJesusChrist.org when determining assignments.

 For more information about senior service missionaries, see 24.7.